kaplantm/next-js-my-comics/public/series/Batman Volume 1/issues/404/data.md

 link: https://dc.fandom.com/wiki/Batman_Vol_1_404
 ---

-- Jame Gordon relocates from Chicago to Gotham.
+- James Gordon relocates from Chicago to Gotham.
 Starts working a GCPD under Commissioner Gillian B. Loeb.
 - BW returns to the US after 12 years abroad, about to become Batman.
 - Gordon realized Gotham police force is full of corruption, including the brutish Lt.
 Arnold Flass.
 - Flass grows concerned and tells Commissioner Loeb that Gordon may not be a "team player" (not corrupt).
 Loeb gives Flass permission to teach Gordon a lesson, that night some officers beat up Jim in a parking lot.
 Gordon recognizes Flass voice and vows to strike back.